 I’ve discussed at length the various types of mouse traps before, and rat traps are very similar.
-There are humane traps which imprison the living rat.
+There are humane traps that imprison the living rat.
 Snap traps will catch the rodent, crushing some bones in the process.
 Electronic traps deliver a shock to the rat, killing it fast and without lingering pain.

 Each type of trap needs to have its bait placed in a different fashion.
-I find that the most effective rat baits appeal to the rat’s hunger in a way which entices them into the trap.
+I find that the most effective rat baits appeal to the rat’s hunger in a way that entices them into the trap.

 Before you can trap them, you’ll need to familiarize your local rodents with where the food can be found.
 I recommend setting up but not activating the trap for a period of time first.
 Bait it, but don’t set it to go off when entered.
 You may also wish to place bait just outside the trap entrance to draw them in.

 Naturally skittish creatures, rats will run away if something scares them.
 If they become familiarized with the trap as a non-harmful thing, they’ll be more likely to walk in.

 When using a brick or bar bait, you may need to break it into smaller segments.
 Do this while wearing a pair of disposable gloves so you don’t come in contact with the poison.
 Be sure to clean up any residue that results from cutting the brick or bar.